JONBUB-SUK/UDACITY-SELF_DRIVING_CAR_ENGINEER_NANODEGREE_project6.-kidnapped-vehicle/README.md

 # Introduction

-The object of this project is to detect bicycle around me (supposing I am driving) by implementing Extended Kalman Filter with C++
+The object of this project is to localize car's position

-Red circle is sensor data from Lidar,

-Blue circle is sensor data from Radar,

-Green triangle is result of calculation that predict its position & direction

-Object of this project is predict bicycle's position by using Extended Kalman Filter

-and its RMSE should be under [.11, .11, 0.52, 0.52]

-*RMSE : Root Mean Squared Error*

-- Udacity provided simulator and sensor measurement data

-- It generated noise Lidar, Radar sersor measurements of the position and velocity of object

-- For predict its position I had to fusion two sensors
+Before project (Kalman filter) is to detect object's using sensor fusion, and this project is detect my position exactly

+by also using sensor fusion

+Of coulse it is possible localize my position by using GPS, but its range accuracy is more than 1m

+We need at least 10cm accuracy so we need more than just GPS

+In this project, I will use GPS for initializing first car's position

+after than use sensor fusion for detecting landmarks that already know its position

+and finally find car's exact position by using particle filter

 # Background Learning

-For this project, I had to learn principle of Kalman-Filter
+For this project, I had to learn principle of Particle-Filter

-### 1. Sensors
+### 1. Motion models

-- Radar, Lidar strengths and weaknesses
+- Assumption for bicycle model

 ![alt text][image1-1]

-### 2. Kalman Filter
+### 2. Particle Filters

-- Iteration of predict and measurement update

 <img src="./images/kalman_filter_1.jpg" width="500">
 <img src="./images/kalman_filter_2.jpg" width="500">